mongoid/mongoid_fulltext/README.md

   Defaults to 1000.
 If you're seeing poor results, you can try increasing this value to consider more ngrams per query (changing this parameter does not require a re-index.)
 The amount of time a search takes is directly proportional to this parameter's value.
+* `remove_accents`: remove accents on accented characters or not.
+Defaults to true.
+If a string is encoded in UTF-8, we strip the accents using NFKD normalization (via an external library, ``unicode_utils''.
+If a string is encoded in ASCII-8BIT, we assume it has been passed via a URL, for instance we might have "%C3%A9" which is how an ``e-accute'' (``é'') gets passed through a web-browser.
+These are then changed to their UTF-8 equivalents (via the CGI gem) and then finally stripped, as before.

 Array filters
 -------------